zmalone/chef-web-docs/source/errors-and-problems/partials/_cannot_find_config.md

 ##### Troubleshooting

-This error is related to bug [CHEF-2317](http://tickets.opscode.com/browse/CHEF-2317) on Windows, and can also happen on Linux or Mac.

 You can work around this issue by supplying the full path to your `client.rb`:

     $ chef-client -c /etc/chec/client.rb